ori-drs/trajectory_prediction_ros/README.md

 ```

 ### To run
-Place the dataset bags in the 'bags' folder.
-Place the corresponding 'map.yaml' in the 'scripts' folder.
+Place the dataset bags in the `bags` folder.
+Place the corresponding `map.yaml` in the `scripts` folder.
 Edit the launch file to point to the correct bag.
 Run roscore and rviz.
 Launch the roslaunch file, which runs the map server, static_tf_publisher, trajectory_prediction node and plays the bag you selected in the launch file.

 ### Inputs and outputs
-The 'trajectory_prediction' node subscribes to the following topics:
+The `trajectory_prediction` node subscribes to the following topics:
 ```
 /vicon/person_1/person_1
 ```